University of Exeter

 Feedback

 Due to the high numbers of applicants, the Programme does not give feedback to applicants who are not interviewed.
-Feedback on interview performance is given to all those interviewed as a conversation with the programme staff member that was on the panel.
+Feedback on interview performance is given to all those interviewed.

 Fitness to practise